Looking for the best digital piano for beginners?

 Try to imagine you’re sitting at this digital piano and hearing the enjoyable sound, it’s a pleasant experience, right?

 Another impressive feature is the polyphony.
 The polyphony number of p125 is 192 notes, which is above the average number in the realm of digital piano (The average number is 128-note polyphony).
-Polyphony means 192 notes can be produced simultaneous, which it’s a huge asset to any player as you can play pieces with incredible feelings and expressiveness.
+Polyphony means 192 notes can be produced simultaneously, which it’s a huge asset to any player as you can play pieces with incredible feelings and expressiveness.
 You might want to ask how does polyphony work?

 Actually, it works with the use of sustain pedal or sound effects like a chorus.
 To be specific, when you play some notes and continually add more notes, the earlier notes will keep on sounding.
 It needs enough polyphony number to keep all the notes sounding.
 If the amount isn’t enough, the earlier notes will disappear as you add new notes.